Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Landlords prefer...

 - **A good income**
     Your rent should be 20% to 35% of your monthly [net income](/glossary/Netto%20income).[^34] Two incomes are better than one.
-If your income is too high, landlords
+If your income is too low, they think that you won't pay the rent.
+If your income is too high, they think that you won't stay long.
 - **A stable job**
     If you are in your [probation period](/glossary/Probezeit), it's a little harder to find an apartment.[^36] If you are self-employed, it's much harder.[^17] If you are unemployed, it's impossible.
 - **A good first impression**